pirate-party-uk/Pirate-Party-UK-Rules/main.md

 ### Election Types
 All elected national positions shall be elected using the ERS97 STV process.

-Elections for voting NEC members shall return a single winner.

 ### Nominations
 When an election is due, the NEC will announce the opening of nominations.
 Upon opening, the NEC will publish the date and time that nominations close.
 The duration of the nomination period must be no less than 14 days and no more than 31 days.
 This duration may not be altered except as defined below.